-Tip # 1 - When I first started photographing butterflies, I had no doubt that a telephoto lens (70 - 300 mm in my case, ) was the best lens choice.
-I shot butterfly images with this lens on several occasions, and realized that only about 30% of the images that I shot were usable.
+Tip # 1 - When I first started photographing butterflies, I was convinced that a telephoto lens (70 - 300 mm in my case, ) was the best lens choice.
+I shot butterfly images with this lens on several occasions, and realized that a low percentage of the images that I shot were usable.
 The rest were blurry or out of focus.

-I then decided to shoot with my 100 mm macro lens, which gave me a better ratio of usable to non-usable images.
+I then decided to try my 100 mm macro lens, which gave me a better ratio of usable to non-usable images.

-Tip # 2 - Even though I had managed to increase my usable image ratio by going to a macro lens, I was still at less that 50% usable images, so I started trying to find ways to have better success.
+Tip # 2 - Even though I had managed to increase my usable image ratio by going to a macro lens, I was still shooting a fairly low percentage of usable images, so I started trying to find ways to have better success.

-I decided to switch from shooting in auto mode, to shooting in fully manual mode, which allowed me to set my shutter speed as needed.
+I decided to switch from shooting in auto mode, to shooting in fully manual mode, which allowed me to set my shutter speed and aperture as needed.

-Tip # 3 - the next realization that I came to in my search for better butterfly images, was that I needed to shoot with a smaller aperture (f-stop), so that I could have focus deeper into the image.
+Tip # 3 - The next realization that I came to in my search for better butterfly images, was that I needed to shoot with a smaller aperture (f-stop), so that I could have focus deeper into the image.
 The problem became using a smaller aperture with a faster shutter speed, which could easily cause images that were too dark.
-I increased my ratio of usable images again, but was coming up with some dark images.
+I increased my ratio of usable images again, but was coming up with too many dark images.

 Tip # 4 - in order to resolve the dark image issue while shooting in manual mode, using a faster shutter speed and using a smaller aperture, I realized that I needed to increase the ISO setting, sometimes as high as 1000 or 1200, depending on the shutter speed that I was using. (typically, with a shutter speed of 1/500, and an aperture of f/8, I now set the ISO at 600.)

-Tip # 5 - my next experimentation was in using quick bursts of shutter to catch the butterflies in fractionally different positions, thus giving the camera the chance to catch the butterfly in the optimal position for the image that I want.
-I shoot in 3 shot bursts, as this does not inundate me with unusable images.
+Tip # 5 - I next tried shooting in quick 3 shot bursts, to catch the butterflies in fractionally different positions, thus giving the camera the chance to catch the butterfly in the optimal position for the image that I wanted.

 Currently, about 75% of the butterfly images that I shoot are both usable and enlargeable, which is generally what I do with all of the images that I publish.

-While I am satisfied with my + /- 75% success rate, and intend to keep shooting in bursts of 3 on my butterfly outings, I believe that there are other techniques to use to get some truly optimal images, though it will take trial and error to determine what they are.
+While I am fairly satisfied with a + /- 75% success rate, and intend to keep shooting in bursts of 3 on my butterfly outings, I believe that there are other techniques to use that will give me some truly optimal images, though it will take trial and error to determine what they are.